jbburgess/tweetskybridge/README.md

 4. **Text processing** — `bot/text.py` expands t.co URLs, strips media-only links, and truncates to 300 graphemes if needed
 5. **Media pipeline** — `bot/media.py` downloads tweet images and extracts Open Graph metadata for link cards
 6. **Bluesky post** — `BlueskyClient` builds the appropriate embed (images or external link card), constructs rich-text facets for URLs, and posts via the AT Protocol SDK
+7. **Pinned-post sync** — Once per day (first run after UTC midnight), the account's pinned tweet is fetched and mirrored to the Bluesky pinned post via the tweet→post mapping (skippable with `PIN_SYNC_ENABLED=false`)
-7. **State persistence** — Updated seen IDs are saved (capped at 100) and committed to the repo by CI
+8. **State persistence** — Updated seen IDs are saved (capped at 100) and committed to the repo by CI

 ---